ChrisCB/game/README.md

     - Link to dictionary to check word
     - Add done button
     - Keep best word in local storage
+- Change the redraw link to a buttom for accessiblity

 ## Done
 - Score